 - Would a proof-of-concept help me understand how my design will perform when constructed?

-Supercomputers, are unlocking the door to massive possibilities.
-The only limitation now is our own imagination to think of where to apply them in order to add-value!
+Supercomputers and earthing Systems Software are unlocking the door to massive possibilities.
+The only limitation now is our own imagination to think of where to apply them in order to add value!

 This is your chance to get involved and make a difference, let us know some of your ideas where simulation software like CDEGS could be used to study previously unthought-of scenarios or applications.